oconnoob/free-whisper-api-gpu/README.md

     <img src="key.svg" width="800" height="auto" alt="Get a key">
 </picture>

+To understand how the API works, check out our [companion article](https://www.assemblyai.com/blog/free-whisper-api-gpu/).

 # Initial setup

 1. Create an [Ngrok account](https://dashboard.ngrok.com/signup) if you do not already have one and verify your email